UMP 135x40 [M10+M12] GW F600 Lina / N38 - search holder

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch via contact form on our website.
-You can check the lifting capacity as well as the appearance of neodymium magnets in our power calculator magnetic calculator
+Call us tel: +48 22 499 98 98 or contact us via contact form on our website.
+You can check the mass as well as the shape of magnet in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.